Raadmehr333/Raadmehr333/README.md

-- 👋 Hi, I’m Raadmehr
+- 👋 Hi, I’m Raadmehr.
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Programming.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on basic to medium level projects!
 - 📫 You can reach me at zeinaliradmehr@gmail.com for any inquiries or further communication.